All welcome, no entrance fee, no booking required.

-PE TGIF happens monthly, starting 6:00 am and ending 7:00 am, at Urban Espress Coffee Co.
+PE TGIF happens occasionally, starting 6:00 am and ending 7:00 am, at Urban Espress Coffee Co.
 23 Constitution Hill, Donkin, PE.

 TGIFx meets monthly on Saturday mornings specifically to discuss issues surrounding the difficult topic of race.
 TGIFx meets at participants' homes, at a different venue each month, and has a separate mailing list from the "normal" Friday morning TGIF.